IntersectMBO/cardano-updates/blog/2026-01-30-performance-and-tracing.md

 Additionally, we've been working on building a comprehensive formal schema definition of all the Node's existing trace messages.
 The Haskell Node being the current reference implementation, it is a logical starting point.
 The goal is to provide a fully compliant JSON schema so any tooling, or verification suite, can automatically derive parsers from it.
 Furthermore, it should be renderable into human-readable formal documentation.
-We believe this to be crucial to enable unified trace semanantics across diverse Node implementations; right now, we're still evaluating the most effective approach to maintain this over a long time, and guarantee consistency with the implementation.
+We believe this to be crucial to enable unified trace semantics across diverse Node implementations; right now, we're still evaluating the most effective approach to maintain this over a long time, and guarantee consistency with the implementation.

 Last but not least, we're building a proof-of-concept of how to implement our forwarding mini-protocol in Rust.
 This would allow for all Rust-based projects to emit Cardano-style structured traces directly, and forward them to a running
 `cardano-tracer` for logging, processing and metrics exposition.